scottpham/arizona_newshacking/readme.md

+*Note: this repo is out of date.
+The updated repo is [here](https://github.com/scottpham/sensorkit)*
-## PiBakery for Arizona Newshacking
+# PiBakery for Arizona Newshacking

 This repo contains a `.xml` file intended to be imported by the PiBakery program.
 It bootstraps a fresh Raspbian install with software updates and ensures that VNC is enabled with a unique hostname.
 That way you can simply SSH or VNC into "PIHOSTNAME.local" without having to know the IP address of the Pi.